List of Sharpe series characters: Napoleon Bonaparte

 In the world of the Sharpe Napoleon Bonaparte is often referred to, usually as Boney, a soldiers nickname for him, but is not seen.
 Only once was he glimpsed by the characters of Sharpe in the television series during the wars, briefly and through the smoke of battle at Waterloo.

 He only appeared in the novels in any noticeable way in Sharpe's Devil, when Sharpe and Harper stopped at the island of St. Helena to visit the exiled dictator.

+Jean-Baptiste Calvet

-Jean-Baptiste CalvetJean-Baptiste Calvet is described as squat and having a broad, scarred face, burned with gunpowder stains.
+Jean-Baptiste Calvet is described as squat and having a broad, scarred face, burned with gunpowder stains.
 He was a brutal and effective soldier.
 The son of a ditch digger, he rose through the ranks in the post-revolution army, to become a "General of Brigade", and one of Napoleon's most dedicated adherents, having served against the Austrians, and then in Russia, surviving with his brigade intact.

 His demi-brigade of 2000 men was fought to a standstill by Richard Sharpe and his handful of men during the siege at Teste de Buch in Sharpe's Siege, after Sharpe used such desperate measures as dropping lime on to the attacking forces to blind them.